 Kevin Hart was born in the UK in 1954, and grew up in London and Brisbane.
 He was educated at the Australian National University and the University of Melbourne.
 An award winning poet, he is the Edwin B. Kyle Professor of Christian Studies in the Department of Religious Studies at the University of Virginia.
 He has written extensively on critical theory, modern poetry and eighteenth century literature.

 Kevin Hart's latest book of poetry.
-Barefoot, will be published in February 2018 by Notre Dame Press.
+Barefoot, was published in February 2018 by Notre Dame Press.

 Children’s Author and Poet

 Janine Fraser lives on Phillip Island in Victoria for most of the year, and three months of the year in Manhattan, New York.
 She loves to travel and meet new people, and listen to their stories.
 She found the story of Abdullah in Malaysia, and the Sarindi stories in Indonesia.